Market Overview

 Schools

-Arlington leads on school quality with a 89% average pass rate (rated Excellent) compared to 83% in Reston.
-Top schools in Arlington include Yorktown High School and Washington-Liberty High School.
-In Reston, families look to South Lakes High School and Langston Hughes Middle School.
+Arlington has a 89% average SOL pass rate; Reston has 83% (2024 state assessment data).
+Public schools in Arlington include Yorktown High School and Washington-Liberty High School; in Reston, South Lakes High School and Langston Hughes Middle School.
 See Arlington schools | See Reston schools

 Arlington